This post contains affiliate links. Please see our disclosure policy.

 • The next day, when you are ready to bake the cookies, preheat the oven to 165C (330F) and line two cookie sheets with parchment paper.

 • Use a cookie scoop or large spoon to scoop out balls of dough.
-I have used 55g dough balls for this recipe (created used a large tablespoon cookie scoop).
+I have used 55g dough balls for this recipe (created used a large tbsp cookie scoop).
 Place the dough balls onto the prepared baking sheets.

 You can add extra mini M&Ms to the top of the cookie dough balls if you want some extra pops of color when baked.